MicrosoftDocs/cloud-adoption-framework/docs/secure/secure-teams-roles.md

 - The recognition that security is everyone's job is driving a more collaborative and mature approach that enables security and technology teams to work together:

-    - Technical engineering teams are accountable for ensuring security measures are applied effectively to their workloads.
+    - Technical engineering teams are accountable for ensuring that security measures are applied effectively to their workloads.
 This change increases their need for context and expertise from security teams on how to meet these obligations effectively and efficiently.

-    - Security teams are shifting from a (slightly adversarial) quality control role to an enablement role for technical teams: making the secure path into the easiest path.
-Security teams are reducing friction and barriers by using automation, documentation, training, and other strategies.
+    - Security teams are shifting from a (slightly adversarial) quality control role to role that enables technical teams: making the secure path into the easiest path.
+Security teams reduce friction and barriers by using automation, documentation, training, and other strategies.

-- Security teams are increasingly broadening their skills to look at security problems across multiple technologies and systems to address the full attacker lifecycle, rather than focusing on specific narrow technical areas (network security, endpoint security, application security, cloud security, for example).
+- Security teams are increasingly broadening their skills to look at security problems across multiple technologies and systems to address the full attacker lifecycle, rather than focusing on narrow technical areas (network security, endpoint security, application security, and cloud security, for example).
 This skill development need is further amplified by the fact that cloud platforms integrate different technologies closely together.

-- The increased rate of change from both technology and security cloud services requires security processes to be continuously updated to keep in synch and manage risk effectively.
+- The increased rate of change from both technology and security cloud services requires that security processes are continuously updated to keep in synch and manage risk effectively.

 - Security threats now reliably bypass network-based security controls, so security teams need to adopt a Zero Trust approach that includes identity, application security, endpoint security, cloud security, CI/CD, user education, and other controls.

-- The adoption of DevOps/DevSecOps processes requires that security roles be more agile to integrate security natively into the resulting accelerated solution development lifecycle.
+- The adoption of DevOps/DevSecOps processes necessitates that security roles be more agile to integrate security natively into the resulting accelerated solution development lifecycle.

 ## Overview of roles and teams